 Prompt and accurate reporting of criminal offenses aids in providing a timely response and timely warning notices to the community when appropriate, and assists in compiling accurate crime statistics.
-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents in an accurate and timely manner to the MCPD.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents in an accurate and timely manner to the involving Morehouse students off campus from the Atlanta Police Department.
+The MCPD will investigate any crime information it receives concerning or involving a member of the Morehouse community.